-In this time of social distancing, we are all looking for fun things we can do at home to provide distraction.
-What if we told you that you could have fun with your dog AND be productive by fine tuning their training skills?
-Our trainer Nicole Skeehan has compiled several backyard games you can play with your dog that work on critical training skills.
+With summer here and more time to play, we're all looking for ways to have some fun!
+What if we told you that you could have fun with your dog AND be productive by fine-tuning their training skills?
+Our trainer Nicole Skeehan has compiled several backyard dog training games you can play with your dog and work on critical training skills.
 When this is all over, your dog will be so well trained you can take them anywhere this summer.

 The three core training skills every dog should know are:

 Come When Called – any dog you want to allow off leash needs to reliably ‘come’ when you call her.
 It’s for her safety.

 Stay – when there’s temptation like birds, treats, or balls, it’s often hard to get a dog to stay.
 But this is also important for his safety when out and about.

 - Leave It – sometimes you just don’t want your dog to chew something, but often it’s because the item is poisonous or unhealthy for them.
 Getting your dog to leave a deliciously smelly item is essential to keeping them safe.
 It’s also important for stopping them from chasing animals and getting lost, or getting involved in encounters with skunks, porcupines, or bears.

 Fun backyard dog training games for the ‘Come’ command

 Has your dog mastered the simple ‘come’ command where you stand across from them, show a treat and say ‘come’?
 If not, review Nicole’s video, Dog Training – Come, on how to do that.
 If so, here are three dog training games that have a lot more distraction and can solidify those skills.
 They are also more fun and involve the whole family!
 See our Dog Recall Games blog post for full instructions.

 - Puppy Drag Racing – Two people switch off as holder and chaser, one releasing the dog to chase the after hearing the command.
 This is great for puppies who are just learning, since it’s in their nature to chase.